 I’m not cool.
 I’m not meant to be; I’m a mum.

 Sure, there are some cool mums, I’ve even seen them (from a distance, they probably wouldn’t want to talk to me) but I know I’m not totally alone.
 My other mum friends talk about how they’re not cool either, I’m sure they won’t mind me exposing them as uncool too.
+I’d like to be cooler but it seems like a lot of effort.
+I’m just not a cool mum and I’m probably not destined to be either!

 In case you were wondering how I’m measuring this, I have compiled a list of ways I am not cool: